sooffia/CA_T1A1_Workbook/README.md

 ![figure screenshot](./assets/figure-1.png)

-Figure 1: How two computers conect
+Figure 1: How two computers connect (Shuler, 2002).

 An Internet Service Provider (ISP) usually assigns you a temporary IP address for the duration of your session when you connect to the internet.
 Your computer might acquire a temporary IP address from a DHCP (Dynamic Host Configuration Protocol) server or have a permanent one on a local area network (LAN).
 While linked to the internet, your computer always retains a distinct IP address.
 Comprehending the importance of IP addresses requires an examination of the two main varieties, IPv4 and IPv6, both of which are significant for enabling worldwide communication and meeting the increasing demand for unique identifiers in the digital domain (Shuler, 2002).
 The transition from IPv4 to IPv6 has significantly impacted how the internet has evolved.
 Due to limitations, IPv4, which was first introduced in 1983 and used a 32-bit address structure that could support 4.3 billion distinct addresses, was replaced in 1999 with IPv6.
 With the introduction of the 128-bit address format in IPv6, the number of addresses available to accommodate the increasing number of devices connected to the internet has dramatically increased.
 IPv6 also provides more room for addresses, adds better security with organized coding, makes routing simpler by cutting out extra steps, improves how addresses are set up and is ready for the internet to keep growing and improving.
 These are important for making the internet work smoothly (Hosting,n.d.).